Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/value-object.md

 ### Color

+The following example,
-The following example demonstrates the power of a value object when it encapsulates all of the business logic that manipulates the data and produces new instances of the value object:
+Demonstrates the power of a value object,
+When it encapsulates all of the business logic that manipulates the data,
+And produces new instances of the value object:

 ```cs
 var red = Color.FromRGB(255, 0, 0);